AvaloniaUI/Avalonia/readme.md

 Donating to the project is a fantastic way to thank our valued contributors for their hard work.
 Your donations are shared among our community and awarded for significant contributions.

+If you need support see Commercial Support section below.

 Donate with BTC or use [Open Collective](https://opencollective.com/avalonia).

 **BTC**: bc1q05wx78qemgy9x6ytl5ljk2xrt00yqargyjm8gx